SSWConsulting/SSW.Rules.Content/rules/use-click-once-or-msi/rule.md

 guid: 97d83855-0de7-4200-a1ca-071efe18fd23
 ---
 1. Check the following table whether ClickOnce is suit for your application.\
    This table compares the features of ClickOnce deployment with Windows Installer deployment.
-Read [ClickOnce Deployment Overview](/ssw/redirect/msdn/ClickOnceDeployment.htm) for more details.
+Read [ClickOnce Deployment Overview](https://learn.microsoft.com/en-us/visualstudio/deployment/clickonce-security-and-deployment) for more details

 <!--endintro-->